NZRufus/NZRufus/README.md

 - 👋 Hi, I’m @NZRufus
 - 👀 I’m interested in Data Analytics and Machine Learning and their uses in Health, Scientific and Economic fields.
-I like building prediction models and investigating time-series data
+I like building prediction models and investigating time-series data.
+I've been looking at detecting outliers using various methods especially using Python Outlier Detection (PYOD).
-- 🌱 I’m currently learning Tensor Flow, PySpark, advanced SQL, word maps and general data science topics to increase my employability
+- 🌱 I’m currently learning Tensor Flow, PySpark, advanced SQL, word maps and general data science topics to increase my employability.
 - 💞️ I’m looking to collaborate on Data Analytics, Supervised Learning and Times series data.
 - 📫 How to reach me nzrufus@gmail.com